 head - Output the first part of file(s)

-Equivalents in NT Batch/Perl Script - TEE Scripts
+Equivalents in Windows Batch/Perl Script - TEE Scripts